Abortion

-A surgical abortion, also called a procedural abortion, is performed in the first trimester of a pregnancy and involves dilating (enlarging) the cervix (the narrow opening of the uterus) and then removing the contents of the uterus with suction and a scraping tool called a curette; this procedure is often called D&C (for dilation and curettage); it is also commonly performed after miscarriages.
-Surgical abortions performed later in pregnancy (typically during the second trimester, between weeks 13-26) are called D&E (dilation and evacuation), and they take slightly longer to perform, utilize additional instruments, and can incur more risks than a D&C. Late-term (also called “partial-birth” outside of the medical profession) abortions, banned in the U.S. except when necessary to save the life of the mother. are called D&X (for dilation and extraction).
+A surgical abortion, also called a procedural abortion, is performed in the first trimester of a pregnancy and involves dilating (enlarging) the cervix (the narrow opening of the uterus) and then removing the contents of the uterus with suction and a scraping tool called a curette; this procedure is often called D&C (for dilation and curettage), commonly performed after miscarriages.
+Surgical abortions performed later in pregnancy (typically during the second trimester, between weeks 13-26) are called D&E (dilation and evacuation), and they take slightly longer to perform, utilize additional instruments, and can incur more risks than a D&C. Late-term abortions (also called “partial-birth” abortions outside of the medical profession) are banned in the U.S. (except when necessary to save the life of the mother) and dubbed D&X (for dilation and extraction).
 [81][82]

 A medical abortion (the “abortion pill”) involves taking medications, usually mifepristone and misoprostol, within the first seven to nine weeks of pregnancy to induce an abortion.
 [39]